Wildboar-Software/directory/apps/meerkat-docs/docs/schema.md

 DSA, it is recommended that the object identifier get added to the `Context` object's `objectIdentifierToName` and `nameToObjectIdentifier` maps.
 In each case, the object identifier is represented in dot-delimited form.

+You DO have to manually map object identifiers to names and vice versa for schema objects you define in the init script.
+You DO NOT have to do this for schema objects you define in the database or via the subschema operational attributes.

 Note that future versions of Meerkat DSA may expect object identifier names used in the `nameToObjectIdentifier` map to be normalized to lowercase or